Arongil/duality-experiments/README.md

   <img alt="modula logo" src="assets/modula.svg">
 </picture>

+# This is an experimental fork of Modula

+Everything below this point is part of the original readme:

 I'm currently in the process of overhauling this repository.
 More updates soon.

 You can install modula via `pip install git+https://github.com/modula-systems/modula.git`